 Paradise, not for the grumpy, or those who will find a fualt with anywhere.

-- Travel date: Sat 26th of December 2009
+- Travel date: 26th December 2009

 Almost faultless- absolute paradise

 - Travel date: 31st July 2008

 Not a 4* resort!
 But great place to chill out.

 "We stayed at Ellaidhoo at the beginning of July 2008.
 We were there for 2 weeks and we had a lovely time.
 Pro's: The food is great, the staff are really friendly, the rooms have been updated and the decor is good, relaxed resort - you do not have to dress up for dinner, the infinity pool is pretty, the rooms were tidied and cleaned at least twice a day.
 Very good gym.
 Cons: Entertainment not so good - same music day in day out makes your stay rather a monotonous one!, snorkeling ok - its not the best island for snorkeling - Ive seen better reef at Vilamendhoo (cant vouch for diving as I dont dive), surrounded by italians who were very loud and roudy - if you came away for a quiet holiday forget it!, spa was in the staff quarters and there were no jacuzzis (this is currently being built).
 No snack menu at the bars - basically you get what you are given - could be tuna sandwich fingers or the odd samosa.
 (Vilamendhoo has a good snack menu in the afternoon), electrics in the room are very bad - light bulbs keep going, water dropping from air conditioning into electric sockets in the bathroom.
 My recommendation if you are booking this holiday for the spa - dont until you are sure that it is available!
 We were miss sold this part of the holiday!
 Book a beach bungalow, they have access to the best/only part of the beach (we stayed in room 305) - be prepared to bag your seats very early in the morning though, as one day an italian couple took our seats which were right outside our villa, theyd seen us there all week and they still wouldnt move, we had to find somewhere else to sit that day!
 Overall, value for money, you pay for what you get ;)"

 - Travel date: 29th July 2008

 Best Sri Lankan hospitality in the Maldives